-The Compact Laurel, Prunus laurocerasus ‘Otto Luyken’ is a much smaller growing variety of Cherry Laurel ideally suited to lower hedges of one metre or less in height.
-It also makes an excellent ground cover plant that will grow in sun or shade.
+Compact Laurel hedging plants, Prunus laurocerasus ‘Otto Luyken’ is our smallest growing variety of Cherry Laurel that is perfectly suited to lower hedges of one metre or less in height.
+It also makes an excellent and very versatile ground cover plant that will grow in sun or shade.

 For larger areas of ground this variety of Laurel can be trimmed to create a very formal and eye-catching ‘Laurel Lawn’.